 Follow Your Curiosity

-I remember the first time I had this feeling that was yet to bear a name.
-I was an undergraduate student in university and had often fallen into debates with my peers about the existence of God, among other queries that poked holes on religious teachings.
+I remember the first time this feeling washed over me, that was yet to bear a name.
+I was an undergraduate student in university and often hopped into debates with my peers about the existence of God; among other queries that poked holes on religious teachings.
 These debates were born out of curiosity, but were also a cheeky way to antagonise my friends and see them shake in their boots.
-A chance to turn their world slightly, on its axis.
-I was barely twenty, and can hardly be faulted for my mischief.
-It was an unusual subject of conversation even in learning institutions like the secular university I attended.
-Most of us grew up in christian homes and had been taught CRE(Christian Religious Education) from early primary school.
-Christianity and its principles were central to our worldview.
+A chance to turn their world, slightly, off its axis.
+I was barely twenty and can hardly be faulted for my mischief.

 “Sehnsucht”, which translates to: an intense, wistful longing for something you can never fully reach.